Skip to content

 """

-2. the dates of all outcomes or NULL if they did not occur
+- Event dates for all outcomes (NULL if did not occur)

-3. the dates of all right censoring events or NULL if they did not occur
+- Event dates for all right censoring events (NULL if did not occur)

 Parameters: